waku-org/specs/standards/application/relay-reliability.md

 - create a buffer for all "outgoing" message hashes
 - send message via relay or lightpush protocol
 - add message hash to the buffer
-- save the message to local database with status "outgoing"
+- keep a copy of the message locally with status outgoing
 - check the buffer periodically
-- query the store node with message hash in the buffer, the messages should be posted more than a few seconds ago
+- query the store node with message hash in the buffer of which the send attempt was more than a few seconds ago
-- if the message exists, update the status to "sent" and remove the message hash from the buffer
+- if the message exists, update its status to "sent" in local data store and remove the message hash from the buffer
 - if the message does not exist, resend the message
 - if the message is still missing in the store node for a period of time, trigger the message failed to send workflow and remove the message hash from the buffer